IBFAN Receives The Right Livelihood Award

 IBFAN is pleased to announce that it has been awarded the 1998 Right Livelihood Award (RLA).
 The Award, commonly known as the “Alternative Nobel Prize”, was presented recently in Stockholm, Sweden.
 IBFAN shares the award with a Chilean activist, an American environmentalist and two peace workers from the war-torn Balkans.

-Established 20 years ago by Jacob von Uexkull, a Swedish-German writer, philatelic expert, and former member of the European Parliament, the RLA recognizes groups and individuals for their “vision and work contributing to making life more whole, healing our planet and uplifting humanity.”
+Established in 1980 by Jacob von Uexkull, a Swedish-German writer, philatelic expert, and former member of the European Parliament, the RLA recognizes groups and individuals for their “vision and work contributing to making life more whole, healing our planet and uplifting humanity.”
 The RLA is presented annually in the Swedish Parliament and according to the United Nations Development Forum is “Among the world’s most prestigious awards.”

 RLA challenges companies to put infant health before profits